home-assistant/addons/zwave/DOCS.md

   the add-on and hit "SAVE".
 Advised is to use port 1983, as this is the default.
 - Restart the add-on.

-The access it, you need to download the ozw-admin application.
+To access your Z-Wave network with the ozw-admin, you need to first download the ozw-admin application.
 The latest version can be found here:

 <http://bamboo.my-ho.st/bamboo/browse/OZW-OZW/latestSuccessful/artifact>